-RclusTool package (LISIC/ULCO, France)
+RclusTool® package (LISIC-ULCO/LOG-CNRS, France)

-The RClusTool is a toolbox to classify data in unsupervised, supervised or semi-supervised way, through a complete Graphical User Interface (GUI).
+The RClusTool® is a toolbox to classify data in unsupervised, supervised or semi-supervised way, through a complete Graphical User Interface (GUI).
 This package is written in R (fully open source), and was developed within the DYMAPHY project (Hébert et al., 2014).
-It is currently improved in the frame of JERICO-NEXT by Guillaume Wacquet (CNRS-LOG/ULCO) in collaboration with Le Laboratoire d'Informatique du Signal et de l'Image de la Cote d'Opale (LISIC/ULCO, France).
-This tool is designed both to automatically cluster the phytoplankton functional types, and to proof and eventually correct the results.
+It is currently improved in the frame of JERICO-NEXT by Guillaume Wacquet (CNRS-LOG/ULCO) in collaboration with the Laboratoire d'Informatique du Signal et de l'Image de la Cote d'Opale (LISIC/ULCO, France), via funding by the French Ministry for an Ecological and Solidarity Transition (MTES) for the implementation of the MSFD monitoring program, at the laboratory of Oceanology and Geosciences of the Centre National de la Recherche Scientifique (CNRS).

+This tool is designed both to automatically cluster the phytoplankton functional groups, and to proof and eventually correct the results.
 This interaction is first covered by many visualization tools, then by queries allowing adding some prior knowledge such as classes' models, labelled observations, pair wise constraints, etc. An important effort was brought to make easier the data exploration, as well as the insertion of data knowledge/constraints, through convenient graphics outputs and user interaction.
 The combination of operator analysis and automatic clustering method improves the performance scores for classification.
 Most of the analysis and classification methods used in this interface are components of existing packages on CRAN website (https://cran.r-project.org/).
-GUI was designed and added to reduce computing time of large datasets, and some pre-processings.
+GUI was designed and added to reduce computing time of large datasets, and some pre-processing.
 The objective of the interface is to bring together and simplify the use of these various methods into an ergonomic and interactive classification system.